Renters guide to switching energy plans

 If you’re living in a rental property or you are about to move into a new rental pad and aren’t sure if you can switch to that awesome cheap energy deal you just saw online, you’ve reached the right place.
-In this tell-all guide, the Mozo energy experts address some of the most common questions about switching electricity and gas plans for rented accommodation.
+In this tell-all guide, the Mozo energy experts address some of the most common questions about switching electricity and gas plans for renters.

-A1.
 It depends on where you live and if your rental agreement states you are responsible for paying the energy bills for the property.
 If you live in a state with a deregulated energy market such as Victoria, NSW, South Australia and South East Queensland you should be able to choose your preferred gas and electricity provider and plan from the range of energy providers that service your area.
 However, you should always read the rental agreement carefully in case there is a clause regarding energy services for the property.

-A2.
 If you live in a regulated energy market, such as the Northern Territory or Western Australia you won’t have the option to pick from different electricity or gas providers.
 You’ll need to stick with the plan and prices that are offered by the state government.

-A4.
 If your landlord pays the property’s energy bills, the energy contract will be between the landlord and the energy provider.
 In this case, it will be the landlord’s decision whether they want to switch to another plan or not.

-A5.
-No. Many buildings will have a prefered or suggested energy provider but you should not be under any obligation to stick to any specified supplier.
+No. Many buildings will have a preferred or suggested energy provider but you should not be under any obligation to stick to any specified supplier.
 However, do make sure that the distributor has access to the building’s energy meter to take actual readings.
 If the distributor is not able to note the proper reading, your energy bill could be based on ‘estimated’ usage.

 This could mean you could pay more than you really need to.
 If access to the property is difficult, most energy providers will enable you to submit the meter readings online or over the phone.
 Also check out this high energy bill checklist to see potential reasons for a high energy bill including estimated readings.

-A6.
 No, as a renter you will have the same choice of energy plans as someone who owns their home.
 You can choose any plan from any provider that services your area.
 Of course, there are a few extra considerations you should think about if you are renting.
 For instance, whether a fixed term contract is better or does the plan have any exit fees?

 The good news is that there are a range of flexible energy plans with no fixed terms or exit fees.
 These are especially suited to renters or people who move frequently.

-A7.
 The type of meter that is at the property is something that is determined by the state authorities or the energy distributor, not you the tenant.
 If there is a smart meter installed at the property you would be able to sign up for a plan that offers flexible off-peak pricing.
 Check out our smart meter guide if you want more information about the pros and cons of smart meters.

-A8.
 As with any other shopping, to make sure you pick the best energy plan for you, you need to identify features and discounts that will actually be useful to you and distinguish those from clever marketing tactics of the energy provider.
 Here are some key considerations to help you find a good plan:

 Introductory offers: While some energy providers will have ‘sign up’ offers, for example, $50 off your first bill, it’s important for you to look for an energy plan that will result in lower energy bills over the whole year, not just your first bill.

 Pay on time discount: Several energy retailers reward customers for paying on time by offering high regular discounts on every bill that is paid on schedule.
 If you’re always up to date with your payments, as a renter you can take advantage of this discount to save on your electricity and gas bills.
+However, thanks to new regulations that have come into play, pay on time discounts may not be as present as before.

 Direct debit discount: This is an easy way to save money off your bill and avoid late payment fees.
 If you can maintain sufficient balance in your bank account when your electricity and gas bills and get your payment amount automatically deducted from your account you’ll get an extra discount.